DAY 1: Start your Camino journey

 On your last morning you will have breakfast in the hotel and check out at 10am.
 Your local guide will then meet you at the hotel to take you on a guided tour of a the city; the best way to discover this magnificent UNESCO-listed Old Town.
 You will then have a visit to the cathedral after the city tour.
 Your bags can be left at the hotel reception while you go on the tour.

-Following the tour, you will have a little free time to get lunch and so some last minute souvenir shopping, before returning to the hotel to collect your bags.
+Following the tour, you will have a little free time to get lunch and some souvenir shopping, before returning to the hotel to collect your bags.
 The group will then be transferred to the airport for your flight back to Dublin.